 Other types of aura can include some mental confusion, an odd smell, or you might even feel some unusual sensations.

-Difficulty with speech can be another one of the symptoms of an aura.
+The difficulty with speech can be another one of the symptoms of an aura.